eoweed/World_Weather_Analysis/README.md

 ## Overview:

 The purpose of this project is to create an application that will provide potential vacation itineraries for up to 2,000 destinations worldwide.
-Part 1 creates a database for the weather data on the 2,000 randomly generated cities.
-Part 2 asks for input on your preferred temperature at a destination.
-Part 3 creates a travel itinerary map between four nearby cities that have your preferred temperature.
+Part 1 creates a database for the weather data on 2,000 randomly generated cities.
+Part 2 asks for input on your preferred temperature at a destination and generates a list of hotel options.
+Part 3 creates a travel itinerary map between four nearby cities and hotels that have your preferred temperature.

 #### Part 1:
 1)	Generate 2,000 random latitude and longitude coordinates.